$\operatorname{Sp}(1)$-symmetric hyperk\"ahler quantisation: Acknowledgements

 The authors would like to thank a number of people whose feedback improved the results of this work, including Nigel Hitchin, Eckhard Meinrenken, Steve Rayan, Andrew Swann, and the graduate students from the gLab at the University of Toronto.
 Special thanks go to Maxence Mayrand, whose input was of crucial value.

-All authors thank the former Centre for the Quantum Geometry of Moduli Spaces (QGM) at the University of Aarhus, and the new Centre for Quantum Mathematics (QM) at the University of Southern Denmark, for hospitality and support during various phases of this project.
+All authors thank the former Centre for the Quantum Geometry of Moduli Spaces (QGM) at the Aarhus University, and the new Centre for Quantum Mathematics (QM) at the University of Southern Denmark, for hospitality and support during various phases of this project.

 The first-named author was partially supported by the Danish National Science Foundation Center of Excellence grant, QGM DNRF95, and by the ERC-SyG project, Recursive and Exact New Quantum Theory (ReNewQuantum) which received funding from the European Research Council (ERC) under the European Union’s Horizon 2020 research and innovation programme under grant agreement No 810573.